-This article was first published in 2013, and has been overhauled and updated in May 2016 based on feedback from hundreds of comments posts and forum questions.
+This article was first published in 2013 and is continually updated based on reader feedback and questions.
+Latest update: March 2019.

-Some names given by manufacturers to their PCP plans
+Some of the names manufacturers use for their PCP plans

 Most car finance agreements in the UK are regulated by the Financial Conduct Authority, and anyone involved in the selling of car finance must be accredited by the FCA.
 You should always consider the terms and conditions of any agreement carefully before taking out any form of car finance, as you are making a substantial ongoing commitment and there may be significant costs if you change your mind or are unable to meet your commitments at a later date.

 For the best independent and impartial car finance advice on the internet, always check with The Car Expert:

 More car finance links